wearesimbol/simbol-world/README.md

 ### virtualPersona.multiVP

+`object|boolean`

-All configuration properties related to setting up the MultiVP component
+All configuration properties related to setting up the MultiVP component.
+This can be set to `false` if your site takes care of the multiuser experience

 #### socketURL